Battle of Manupur: Safdar Jang's counterattack and Afghan rocket disaster

-On the Mughal right wing, Safdar Jang faced a Zamburak attack ordered by Ahmad Shah, who sent over 700 camel-mounted swivel guns to a hill above Safdar Jang's position.
+On the Mughal right flank, Safdar Jang faced a Zamburak attack ordered by Ahmad Shah, who sent over 700 camel-mounted swivel guns to a hill above Safdar Jang's position.
 Threatened with annihilation, Safdar Jang dispatched 1,700 musketeers, who charged uphill.
 A concentrated volley of fire from the Mughals killed many of the Afghan gunners, allowing the Mughals to seize the position and the Afghan swivel guns.
-An attempted counterattack by the Afghans failed, and the Mughals remained victorious on the right wing.
+An attempted counterattack by the Afghans failed, and the Mughals remained victorious on the right flank.

 With his success, Safdar Jang reinforced Moin ul-Mulk's position, and led all his men in an advance to draw attention away from the pressed Mughal center.
 His reinforcements saw over 700 swivel and heavy guns delivered to relieve the center, while the men of Bahadur Shah and Nasir Khan fought alongside them.
 The overwhelming number of Mughals made resistance seem impossible.

 Amidst the battle, rockets captured by the Afghans during their plunder of Lahore ignited, possibly due to recklessness.
 Thousands of rockets flew into the air, which also ignited the gunpowder of the Afghan artillery.
 A thousand Afghan and Persian men were burned to death, with complete disorder overrunning the Afghan ranks.

 Afghan withdrawal

 With the disaster for the Afghans, alongside the overwhelming advance by Safdar Jang and Moin ul-Mulk, Ahmad Shah ordered a retreat.
 Although defeated, Ahmad Shah saved his army from a rout and annihilation.
 Realizing he could not lead a counter-attack, Ahmad Shah withdrew in calm order, arraying his men for battle and exchanging volley musket fire with the Mughals before retreating and continuing the same tactic.
 He occupied a position at a mud fortress between Manupur and Sirhind, firing on the Mughals from it, halting their advances.
 As the Mughal cannons arrived, night fell, and they instead returned to camp, while Ahmad Shah left in the cover of night.

-Unaware of the state of the Afghan army, nor even their position, dejected the Mughals from a pursuit.
+Unaware of the state of the Afghan army, nor their positions, the Mughals chose not to pursue.
 Scouts sent from the Mughal camp only found rumors that Ahmad Shah had possibly been killed or at the least, grievously wounded.
 Ahmad Shah sent Taqi Khan in deception to stall for time, asking for peace by demanding all that Nader Shah had taken in his invasion to be ceded to him.
 He utilized the time to garner his army's strength, and sent away his baggage train to Lahore, which he began withdrawing to.

 During this time, Mughal Emperor Muhammad Shah fell ill and died, forcing the Mughals to halt their pursuit.
 Safdar Jung also fell ill, with all operations by the Mughals concluding on 9 April, while Ahmad Shah conducted a successful retreat.